petrobras/3W/CODE_OF_CONDUCT.md

 * Treat everyone with respect and kindness;
 * Be thoughtful in how you communicate;
 * Don’t be destructive or inflammatory;
-* If you encounter an issue, please mail to `ricardo.vargas at petrobras dot com dot br` and `jeanaraujo at petrobras dot com dot br`.
+* If you encounter an issue, please mail to `modulocodigoaberto@petrobras.com.br`.